| Greek Name |

-PROIOXIS was the spirit (daimona) of onrush and battlefield pursuit.
-She and her sister Palioxis presided over the surge of battle.
-Proioxis was probably one of the Makhai, the spirits of battle.
+PROIOXIS was the personified spirit (daimona) of onrush and pursuit in battle.
+She and her sister Palioxis (Backrush) presided over the surge of battle.
+She was probably numbered amongst the Makhai (Machae), daimones of the battlefield.
+Proioxis was probably the same as Ioke.

 Perhaps a daughter of ERIS, though nowhere stated